 California's estimated average IQ of approximately 95.5 places it in the middle tier of US states โ€” around 23rd nationally.
 This surprises many people given California's reputation as an innovation hub.
 The explanation lies in the relationship between average IQ, population size, and demographic diversity.

 California has the most diverse population of any US state.
 That diversity, combined with large immigrant communities at varying stages of English language acquisition โ€” which affects verbal IQ test performance โ€” pulls the statewide average toward the middle despite the presence of extremely high-IQ concentrations in specific regions.
+This is the same dynamic that explains why national IQ averages can mislead when applied to diverse, multi-ethnic populations โ€” the aggregate number conceals everything interesting.

 Rank State Est. Average IQ vs National Avg